elisa2995/newWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Security Researcher in the Application Security Operation Center of the Global Security Operations of [Amadeus IT Group](https://amadeus.com/en).
+I am a Cybersecurity Researcher in the Global Security Operations of [Amadeus IT Group](https://amadeus.com/en).
 My domains of interest and expertise are Network and Application Security.

 Prior to this position, I was a Ph.D. researcher in Digital Security enrolled at the [Sorbonne Université](https://www.sorbonne-universite.fr/).
 I worked on my research project in the Digital Security Department of [EURECOM](https://www.eurecom.fr/) and Amadeus IT Group, under the supervision of Prof. [Marc Dacier](https://cemse.kaust.edu.sa/people/person/marc-dacier) ([KAUST](https://www.kaust.edu.sa/en/)) and Dr. [Olivier Thonnard](https://scholar.google.fr/citations?user=PGRHX2wAAAAJ&hl=fr) (Amadeus IT Group).
 I officially defended my Ph.D. thesis, titled "Detecting and Mitigating the New Generation of Scraping Bots", in November 2023.
 In the spring of 2022 and 2023, I was a visiting researcher at the [Resilient Computing and Cybersecurity Center (RC3)](https://cemse.kaust.edu.sa/rc3), Saudi Arabia.

-My recent research has delved into Residential IP proxies, commonly employed for bot traffic.
-After an in-depth examination of this proxy ecosystem and the development of novel server-side methods for detecting such requests, our attention has shifted toward identifying the geolocation of malicious actors leveraging these services thanks to network measurements.

-Additionally, we are investigating techniques to recognize instances where bots redirect CAPTCHAs to CAPTCHA Farms.
-These farms, both virtual and physical, involve individuals being paid to swiftly solve these tests and provide the corresponding answers to bots for timely submission.
-In this way, bots can mimic real users solving times for CAPTCHAs.

-Finally, our exploration extends to leverage machine learning models and deceptive strategies to improve the identification and mitigation of bot traffic.
+I am currently investigating new directions to identify server-side the usage Residential IP Proxies and CAPTCHA Farms.
 I am always more than happy to discuss our work, if you have any feedback please do not hesitate to contact me at elisa.chiapponi@amadeus.com :)

-Outside of work, I am passionate about cooking, volunteering ([Global Shapers Nice](https://www.globalshapers.org/hubs/nice-hub/), [Helping Hands](https://www.helpinghands-sophia.org/)), hiking, indoor and outdoor climbing.
+Outside of work, I am passionate about cooking, volunteering ([Global Shapers Nice](https://www.globalshapers.org/hubs/nice-hub/), [Helping Hands](https://www.helpinghands-sophia.org/)), hiking and buldering.
 I also love traveling, listening to true-crime podcasts and dancing [Balfolk](https://www.instagram.com/folkazur/).

 {style="text-align: justify;"}